 Magnesium and its functions

-“Mg is a co-factor in over 300 enzymes and is one of the most present mineral salts in the body.
+“Mg is a co-factor in over 300 enzymes and tests indicate it is one of the most present mineral salts in the body.
 Dr. Bennett explains that our body contains approximately 20-28 grams of Mg, with 60% concentrated in the bones, 39% in the soft tissues, and 1% in the blood.

-Magnesium is used by various groups of people.
+Various groups of people use magnesium.
 Women experiencing pre-menstrual syndrome, which involves physical suffering close to the period, find it beneficial.
 Additionally, those approaching menopause often benefit from supplementation.
 Athletes who sweat and feel exhausted can also benefit from intake.
-Workers who frequently experience headaches after particularly stressful days may find relief with it.
+Workers who frequently experience headaches after particularly stressful days may find relief from it.
 Moreover, individuals who have recovered from the flu may also benefit from supplementation.

 Symptoms of deficiency

-When magnesium is present in insufficient quantities, or the body consumes too much, various types of symptoms can occur, the expert points out.
+The expert points out that when Mg is present in insufficient quantities or the body consumes too much, various types of symptoms can occur.

 “Mental fatigue, poor clarity, nervousness, drop in mood, cramps.
 But eyelid tremors, gastritis, constipation, headaches and premenstrual pain are also the most common warning signs.”